ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 |image54|
 *Repeated Logical Pool.
 (See TLG6POOL member in yourqual.VIRTnnn.DOCUMENT.SAMPLIB.SOURCES*

-The repeated logical pool shown above is built 20000 relays by gathering multiple definition subgroups that reference all the \*LG6POOL pool name.
+The repeated logical pool shown above builds 20000 relays by gathering multiple definition subgroups that all reference the \*LG6POOL pool name.
-Each each of these subgroups creates a series of 5000 terminals.
+Each of these subgroups creates a series of 5000 terminals.

 .. warning::
     For performance reason and CPU consumption limitation, it is recommended that the number of relays associated with a line be limited to a maximum of 5000.